tyntec/api-collection/chat-api/v2/README.md

 ### Improvements

-#### ``from`` property on History and StatusNotification
+#### ``from`` property on History and MessageStatus

-In alignment with the Group Chat support both, History and StatusNotification, transfer as well the id of the sender that triggers the event in the property ``from``.
+In alignment with the Group Chat feature the message History and MessageStatus, are enhanced with the property ``from``.
+This property contains the id of the issuer of the event.

 On Group Chats this is usefull to understand if all members of a group have received and/or read the message send.
 And which member has joined, left, ... the group